 Central banks matter

-Central banks have had a profound impact on markets.
-Investors have experienced negative yields in Europe and historically low yields in many countries around the globe.
-These have contributed to an environment of lower volatility that has led to complacency and makes relative value discussions appear less relevant.
+Central banks have had a profound impact on markets and this shouldn’t be underestimated.
+We have experienced negative yields in Europe and historically low yields in many countries around the globe.
+They have contributed to an environment of lower volatility that breeds complacency and makes relative value discussions appear less relevant.
 However, investors should pay particular attention when central banks such as the Federal Reserve and the European Central Bank are taking steps to reduce liquidity by altering the rate of bond purchases.
 As the chart below demonstrates, there is a high correlation between total central bank purchases and risk premiums of investment grade credit.

 US central banks purchase and credit spreads variation

 Source: National Central Banks, Citi Research, Yield Book

 One of the central banks’ key challenges today is exiting their non-traditional policies without fostering the instability they have worked to contain.
 Up to this point they have generally been supportive of markets and adopted policies to meet periods of higher volatility.
 Furthermore, as a matter of course, we shouldn’t anticipate they will abandon these tactics.
 If they don’t cast off these policies and continue to provide support to minimize financial instability, we should be more confident adding to favourable credits as risk premiums increase, while still resisting the urge to add risk when credit spreads appear to offer limited opportunities for price appreciation.